The Pros and Cons of ‘Buy Now, Pay Later’ Financing for Travel

 Last updated June 11, 2021

-After more than a year of canceled plans and trips, many Americans are ready to travel again.
+After more than a year of canceled plans and trips, many Americans are traveling again.

-So, how do you pay for that highly anticipated getaway if your budget is limited and prices for plane tickets and hotel rooms are going up?
+So, how do you pay for a highly anticipated getaway if your budget is limited and prices for plane tickets and hotel rooms are going up?
 The travel industry has a solution: Buy now, pay later (BNPL) financing.
+With it, you get the booking confirmation right away and spread out the cost over a series of equal payments.

 Listen to audio highlights of the story below:

-These payment options are available when booking with dozens of travel providers:
+BNPL options are now available from dozens of travel providers:

-- Airline tickets from more than a dozen domestic and foreign airlines, including Allegiant, American, Alaska, Delta, Emirates, Frontier, Hawaiian, Jet Blue, Spirit, Lufthansa, Southwest, and United.
+- Airline tickets from domestic and foreign airlines or their financing partners, including Allegiant, American, Alaska, Delta, Emirates, Frontier, Hawaiian, Jet Blue, Spirit, Lufthansa, Southwest, and United.

 - Travel packages offered by Delta Vacations, Southwest Vacations, and United Vacations.